-If you apply for a loan and are denied or offered a high interest rate for no apparent reason, an identity thief may have opened credit accounts in your name that are now deliquent.
+- If you apply for a loan and are denied or offered a high interest rate for no apparent reason, an identity thief may have opened credit accounts in your name that are now delinquent.

-Set up a folder to keep a detailed log of the crime.
-(ID Theft Form).
+- Set up a folder to keep a detailed log of the crime.
+(ID

 - Include a log of all your contacts and make copies of all documents you receive in relation to the crime.
-Keep copies for yourself proviede the originals to law enforcement.
+Keep copies for yourself, provide the originals to law enforcement.